 Our results of operations may fluctuate due to a variety of factors, including many of the risks described in this section, many of which are outside of our control.
 Many of these factors outside our control could result in increased costs, decreases in the amount of expected revenue and diversion of management's time and energy, which could materially and adversely impact our business.
 Our period-to-period results of operations are not necessarily an indication of our future operating performance.
-Similarly, our Bookings and ARR metrics may not provide an accurate indication of our future or expected results of operations.
-For instance, we expect that Bookings could fluctuate significantly on a quarterly basis based on the timing of one or more customer purchase decisions, which we cannot control, and which makes it difficult for us to accurately predict Bookings for any future period.
 In addition, in calculating Non-GAAP Net Income (Loss), we utilize estimates of our net effective tax rate, which may fluctuate based on a number of factors, including tax law changes and the geographic distribution of our profits and losses.
 As a result, our calculation of Non-GAAP Net Income (Loss) could change from period to period, including due to factors not tied to our financial performance.
 Furthermore, our revenue, gross margins and profitability in any given period are dependent partially on the service, customer and geographic mix reflected in the respective period.
 Variations in cost structure and gross margins across business units and services may lead to operating profit volatility on an annual and quarterly basis.
 Fluctuations in our revenue can lead to even greater fluctuations in our results of operations.
 Our budgeted expense levels depend in part on our expectations of long-term future revenue.
 Given the fixed nature of certain operating costs related to our personnel and facilities, any substantial adjustment to our expenses to account for lower than expected levels of revenue will be difficult.
 Consequently, if our revenue does not meet projected levels, our operating expenses would be high relative to our revenue, which would negatively affect our operating performance.
 If our revenue or operating results do not meet or exceed the expectations of investors or securities analysts, the price of our common stock may decline.